vdimensions/mason/README.md

     author = "Your name or your company name" copyright = "Copyright (c) ${author} YEAR"

 ## Mason Preprocessor

 The mason preprocessor tool allows you to reuse project specific settings on more that one place in the project where the same setting is needed.
-Good candidates for such properties are the ones in the above example -- one may need to specify the project's version to more than a single place during the build and packaging process.
+Good candidates for such properties are the ones in the above example -- for instance, one may need to use the project's version during the build as well as during the packaging process.

-You may have noticed some expressions between `${` and `}` sumbols.
+You may have noticed some *expressions* between `${` and `}` sumbols in the above example.
 These expressions get substituted by a property value or environment variable having the name equal to the contents of the expression.
-For instance `${USER}` will return the current operating system's user name, because most OS define such an environment variable.
+For instance `${USER}` will return the current operating system's user name, because most OS-es define an environment variable `USER` holding the current operating system's account name.

-So, what is the purpose of this?
-How do we benefit from the properties?
-They are used in mason templates.
+In order to benefit from the different values we specify in the `mason.properties`, we need to understand mason templates.

 ### Mason templates